speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 ## Limitations

-- The phoneme generation process controlled via Rhubarb can be quite computationally intensive, and is the current bottleneck for performance.
+- The phoneme generation process relies on Rhubarb, which can be quite computationally intensive.
+This is the current bottleneck for performance.
 - Blink frequency is chosen using a random probability
 - Avatar poses are chosen at random.
 A suggestion for future development would be to include sentiment analysis on the